KopfLab/labware_photon/README.md

 ### issuing commands via CLI

 All calls are issued from the terminal and have the format `particle call <deviceID> device "<cmd>"` where `<deviceID>` is the name of the photon you want to issue a command to and `<cmd>` is the command (and should always be in quotes) - e.g. `particle call my-logger device "data-log on"`.
 If the command was successfully received and executed, `0` is returned, if the command was received but caused an error, a negative number (e.g. `-1` for generic error, `-2` for device is locked, `-3` for unknown command, etc.) is the return value.
 Positive return values mean executed with warning (e.g. `1` to note that the command did not change anything).
-The command's exact wording and all the return codes are defined in `DeviceCommands.h` and `DeviceCommandsLogger.h`.
+The command's exact wording and all the return codes are defined in `DeviceCommands.h` and `SerialDeviceCommands.h`.
 Issuing commands also requires being logged in (`particle login`) to have access to the photons.

 Some common state variables are displayed in short notation in the upper right corner of the LCD screen (same line as the device name) - called **state overview**.
 It is noted in the following command lists where this is the case.